 • Psychiatric Nurse Practitioner (PMHNP)

-Through student recruitment, workforce development, and specialized training for educators and community partners caring for vulnerable populations, the FCHC Scholar Program has a goal of improving behavioral health services in historically underserved communities in Southern and Central Connecticut.
-The FCHC Scholars Program is grant-funded by a Behavioral Health Workforce Education and Training Program (BHWET) through HRSA.
+Through student recruitment, workforce development, and specialized training for educators and community partners caring for vulnerable populations, the FCHC Scholars Program aims to improve behavioral health services in historically underserved communities in Southern and Central Connecticut.
+The FCHC Scholars Program is grant-funded by a 4-year (2021-2025) Behavioral Health Workforce Education and Training Program (BHWET) through HRSA.

 Video Poster